uhellstr/dice-roller/README.md

 This is a simple Node.js web application that simulates rolling dice based on input in the format commonly used in tabletop role-playing games like Dungeons & Dragons.
 The application allows users to enter dice roll combinations, calculates the results, and displays them on a web page.

+Just a small fun project I made to fresh up some javascript coding.
+However, thought it might be useful maybe so wrapped the code with nodejs and here we are!

 ## Features

 - Supports multiple dice types: d4, d6, d8, d10, d12, d20, and d100.